EGI-Federation/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 - Case 2: user already registered in GGUS with an x509 DN.

-You can decide to add the shibboleth id to the existing account and check the updated account.
+You can decide to add the Shibboleth ID to the existing account and check the updated account.
 In case the email addresses are different you may either harmonize your email address in EGI SSO and GGUS account or create a new account using EGI SSO data.